99994488-dev/amazondl/README.md

 Source code will be uploaded soon

 ## Usage
-Put your cookies in a file inside the "cookies" folder in the program's working directory.
-The cookie file should be a .txt and its name should be the region it is from, i.e. uk.txt
+Put your Amazon cookies in a file inside the "cookies" folder in the program's working directory.
+The cookie file should be a Netscape cookie format .txt and its name should be the region it is from, i.e. uk.txt.
+I recommend using the "Get cookies.txt" extension from the Chrome web store.

 amazondl.exe \<mode\> \<asin\> \<region\> \<resolution\> \<bitrate\> \<codec\>